privatenumber/vite-css-modules/README.md

 - **Improved error handling**

     Currently, Vite fails silently when unable to resolve a `composes` dependency.
-This plugin will throw an error, making it easier to catch bugs.
+This plugin will throw an error, helping you catch bugs.

 For more details, see the [FAQ](#faq) below.